-We will start with an introduction to our rich variety of library services and how you can find and use our selection of international journal- and media databases.
+We will start with an introduction to how you can find and use our catalog Oria and how to find and use the selection of international journal- and media databases.
+The Digital Scholarship Centre will join us and introduce their research support services.
 We continue with courses in advanced and systematic literature search, and research data management.
 Bring your laptop and join us for Library Day.

 10:15 – 11:15

 Introduction to the library services and databases in social sciences

 In this lecture, we will guide you through how you can use the library services in the PhD process.
 We will show you how to search in our discovery tool Oria, and where to find relevant subject specific databases and international media databases, what they cover and basic knowledge of how to perform searches in them.
 We also will introduce Digital Scholarship Centre and our services in research support.

 Working methods: Lecture with practical examples and Q&A session

 Lecturers: Ragnhild Sundsbak and Marianne Inez Lien, Department of research services, Humanities and Social Science Library, University of Oslo

 Knowledge of how to conduct a literature search has become increasingly important for several reasons.
 It provides a foundation of knowledge, it prevents duplication of research, helps you to identify knowledge or research gaps, and it gives you an opportunity to position your own research within the context of existing studies.
 In this section, we will go through the process of diverse types of literature searches and their purpose.
 Furthermore, you will be familiar with more advanced search techniques and how to use them.
 We also will go through how to utilize the functions in the databases for social sciences.

 Working methods: Lecture with practical case examples and Q&A session